Legal IT & Security

 Firms are expected to make reasonable efforts to prevent unauthorized disclosure or access to client information.

-How Blueforce applies it: We operationalize confidentiality controls through access governance, endpoint baselines, and incident discipline.
+How Blueforce applies it: We put confidentiality controls into practice through access governance, endpoint baselines, and incident discipline.

 ABA Formal Opinion 483